How to Use DBeaver to Manage Databases in ServBay

 - ServBay is installed and running.

-- The MariaDB/MySQL package is started within ServBay.
+- The MariaDB/MySQL package is started in ServBay.

 - DBeaver client is downloaded and installed.
-You can get the latest version from the official DBeaver website.
+You can obtain the latest version from the DBeaver Official Website.

 Connecting to MariaDB/MySQL

-- Click the "New Database Connection" button at the top left (usually shown as a plug icon).
+- Click the “New Database Connection” button in the top left (usually a plug icon).

 - Host:

-. - Password: You can find the MariaDB/MySQL root password in the Database tab of the ServBay application interface.
+root. - Password: You can find the MariaDB/MySQL root password in ServBay's Database tab.

-- Database: You may leave this empty for now and select or create a database after connecting.
+- Database: You can leave this blank at first; select or create a database after connecting.

-- Connection Mode (Optional): In addition to the standard TCP/IP (host + port) connection, you can also use a Socket connection, which is often more efficient for local connections.
-In Driver properties, locate
+- Connection Method (Optional): Besides using TCP/IP (host + port), you can choose to connect via Socket, which is often more efficient for local connections.
+In Driver properties, find

 - Host:

-- Click the "Test Connection" button to verify your connection details.
-If the test fails, check if MariaDB is running in ServBay and that the username and password are correct.
-If you forgot the password, you can reset the MariaDB/MySQL root password in the Database tab of ServBay.
+- Click “Test Connection” to confirm your settings.
+If the test fails, check that MariaDB is running in ServBay and verify your username and password.
+If you forget the password, you can reset the MariaDB/MySQL root password in ServBay's Database tab.

-- Once the connection test is successful, click "Finish" to save the connection.
+- Once the test succeeds, click “Finish” to save the connection.

 Basic Database Operations

-Once connected, you’ll see the MariaDB/MySQL instance from ServBay in DBeaver's database navigator.
-You can perform the following operations:
+After connecting, you’ll see the MariaDB/MySQL database instance in DBeaver’s database navigator.
+You can perform these common operations:

-with your preferred name) and click the execute button (green triangle). - Query Data with SQL Editor: Right-click the connection or a specific database/table, choose "SQL Editor" -> "New SQL Script", and enter your SQL query, such as
+CREATE DATABASE mydatabase_servbay;(replacemydatabase_servbaywith your desired name), then click the execute button (green triangle). - Query Data with SQL Editor: Right-click the connection or a specific database/table, select “SQL Editor” → “New SQL Script.”
+Enter your SQL query, for example

-, and execute it. - Browse & Edit Data: Expand databases and tables in the navigator, double-click a table to view/edit data in a new tab.
-DBeaver provides a straightforward data editing UI.
+SELECT * FROM your_table_name;, then execute. - Browse & Edit Data: Expand the database and tables in the navigator, double-click a table to open a tab where you can view and edit its data.
+DBeaver provides an intuitive data editing UI.

-- Create, Modify, or Drop Tables: Right-click the "Tables" node under a database and select "Create New Table".
-You can also right-click existing tables to modify or delete them.
+- Create, Modify, or Delete Tables: Right-click the “Tables” node under your database and select “Create New Table.”
+You can also right-click existing tables for modification or deletion.

-- Import/Export Data: DBeaver supports data import and export in various formats for easy migration.
+- Import/Export Data: DBeaver supports various formats for data import and export, making data migration easy.

-These actions can be performed through DBeaver’s graphical interface or built-in SQL editor, and are similar to managing other databases.
+These operations are typically performed via DBeaver’s graphical interface or its built-in SQL editor, similar to working with other database types.

 ServBay also integrates PostgreSQL.
-The steps to connect and manage ServBay’s PostgreSQL using DBeaver are as follows.
+Here’s how to connect to and manage PostgreSQL databases in ServBay using DBeaver.

 Prerequisites